threefoldfoundation/www_threefold_io/content/about/index.md

 |||

-<i>"ThreeFold is the catalyst for a new digital era, where individuals regain sovereignty over their digital lives and come together to build an internet that fosters innovation and shared prosperity." </i>
+*"ThreeFold is the catalyst for a new digital era, where individuals regain sovereignty <br> over their digital lives and come together to build an internet that fosters innovation and shared prosperity."*

 ### **Kristof de Spiegeleer** | Co-Founder